dsa28/Design-Framework/README.md

 -Contains the classes for the ForEvery feature.
 (TAForEvery and inherited classes TAForEveryInt,TAForEveryDouble and TAForEveryBool)

--Contains the classes for the Exists feature. (currently incomplete) (TAExists for now, but inherited classes TAExistsInt,TAExistsDouble and TAExistsBool should be created)
+-Contains the classes for the Exists feature.
+(TAExists and inherited classes TAExistsInt,TAExistsDouble and TAExistsBool)

 -Class TATest2 which contains 4 test cases for ForEvery and Exists features.